-New International Student Orientation Program (for exchange and undergraduate and graduate degree-seeking students) begins at 9:00 a.m. in Elkin Hall: Great Room.
-We will review immigration requirements, IUP academic policies, and US culture.
+International Student Orientation Program begins at 9:00 a.m.
+Location: TBA.
+We will review immigration requirements, IUP academic policies and resources, and US culture.
 Students will also receive a tour of Indiana virtually or in person.
 Additional meetings are scheduled to discuss Undergraduate Academic Success and Schedule Changes and Graduate Student Academic Success.

 Graduate students should contact their graduate coordinators, listed on the IUP admission letter, for advising and a registration pin number.
 Most graduate departments prefer students register for classes prior to coming to the United States.

 Registration for ALI and undergraduate students will be handled remotely with the IUP Orientation Office.
 Schedules for new students are being built prior to arrival.
 Students can view schedules and ask more questions during our virtual Academic Success session August 19, 2020, at 2:00 p.m.

 If you are concerned about classes, please contact your academic department with questions.
 Generally, the Office of International Education staff members are not your academic advisors.

 To see a list of courses required by your major: